agama-project/agama/doc/network_design_support.md

 we decided to use the latter (see [Third-party tools](#third-party-tools)).

-Unfortunately, those tools are missing support for some cases (e.g., wireless configuration or udev handling), but we can such a support in our wrapper.
+Unfortunately, those tools are missing support for some cases (e.g., wireless configuration or udev handling), but we can add such a support in our wrapper.

 ## Third-party tools